 By Cristina Celestino

-Esotismi by Cristina Celestino is Misha’s first design signature collection of wall covering products.
+Esotismi by Cristina Celestino is Misha’s first Signature collection of design wallcoverings.
 This collaboration with the designer is primarily rooted in reflections regarding the brand identity, its philosophy and values, as well as the unique potential it offers in terms of craft production.
 With its textile wall decorations, the collection provides a most successful and original medium for contemporary design.

 Cristina Celestino was born in 1980 in Pordenone.
 In 2005, after graduating from the School of Architecture at IUAV University of Venice, she worked with prestigious design studios, focusing on interior architecture and design.
 In 2010 she moved to Milan, founding her own furniture brand Attico Design.